wmhilton-stoplight/platform-docs/2.-workspaces/e.configuring-authentication.md

 - Contact the team responsible for your organization's SAML configuration for the following pieces of information that must be configured within Stoplight:
   - SAML Entry Point URL - This is the URL where applications integrating with a SAML IdP must first direct users
-  - SAML Identifier Format - Stoplight defaults to using a "persistent" name identifier format, however some SAML providers require a specific format ("unspecified", for example)
+  - SAML Identifier Format - Stoplight defaults to using a "persistent" name identifier format, however, some SAML providers require a specific format ("unspecified," for example)
 - Some fields will also need to be configured within the SAML IdP directly.
 Pass along the following pieces of information to the team responsible for your organization's SAML configuration:
   - Issuer - This value defaults to "`stoplight`"
   <!-- markdown-link-check-disable -->